ava-labs/avalanchego/network/README.md

     Note over Alice,Bob: Handshake Failed
 ```

-Nodes that multually desire the connection will both respond with `PeerList` messages and complete the handshake.
+Nodes that mutually desire the connection will both respond with `PeerList` messages and complete the handshake.

 ```mermaid
 sequenceDiagram